Xavier Catholic College: Nagle House

 Nano Nagle believed that education was the way for a person to make change in their life.
 She was an advocate of the poor.
 In 1775 she founded the congregation of the Presentation Sisters and became known as the 'woman of the welcoming heart'.
 Members of Nagle House endeavour to act in a spirit of selflessness, determination and devotion - traits that characterised their patron.
-The House colour is blue; the House motto is Deeds Not Words.
+The house colour is blue; the house motto is Deeds Not Words.

+East Timor Program

+Xavier Catholic College runs charity Mufti Days, where they often collect gold coin donations.
+These donations fund the toilets at Timor Leste.
+The college had almost built a toilet block as of 2024.
+The college has also helped fund three classrooms and new computers for the students.
+Year 12 students and teachers often visit East Timor to view these toilets and the communities as part of immersion programs.

+In 2019 the College signed a Sister-School Memorandum of Understanding with Our Lady of Fatima High School in Turiscai.